 Perfect for walks

 A major part of Sunny Dene’s charm is the tranquil, rural, location.
 There are however some great pubs and eating places in neighbouring towns and villages.
-Caroline and Andy’s favourite is the Vernon Arms at Southrepps.
-A traditional village pub (roaring fires, bustling bar and rustic appeal) that also serves great home cooked food.
+A favourite is The Ship at Mundesley as they have a spacious garden overlooking the sea, lovely restaurant and a new fish and chip takeaway, The Catch.

 We get a lot of questions about whether there is a pub within walking distance.
 The answer depends on how much you like walking!
 It is a 30

 minute direct walk (which includes a stretch of main road without pavement so not suitable for children) to Mundesley where there are a

 number of restaurants and pubs.
 For those who like a walk it takes a while longer to ramble over the fields and footpaths via the Paston Way to either Mundesley or Bacton.
 Guests might prefer to go by car or taxi.
 The North Walsham taxi firm NJE have 5 and 8 seater vehicles and offer reasonable fares.
 Prices (Spring 2017) are £7.50 to North Walsham and £10.00 to Mundesley in a 5 seater.
 We advise pre-booking your taxi before setting out.